Mangalore Central railway station: History

 It was during T.A.
 Pai’s tenure as Railway Minister in 1971 that the first direct link train No. 131/132 Jayanthi Janatha Express from Mangalore to Delhi commenced with the Mangalore Railway Station as the starting point.
-Apart from the Konkan Railway, even the Mangalore-Jammu Tavi Navyug Express is George Fernandes’s gift to his hometown Mangalore.
+Apart from the Konkan Railway Corporation, even the Mangalore-Jammu Tavi Navyug Express is George Fernandes’s gift to his hometown Mangalore.

 A metre-gauge railway track, built through the Western Ghats, connected Mangalore with Hassan.
 The metre-gauge track was converted to a broad-gauge track connecting Mangalore to Bangalore via Hassan.
 The re-gauged track was opened to freight traffic in May 2006 and passenger traffic in December 2007.
 The track network in the Mangalore area is based on a triangular pattern, with Mangalore Central, Mangalore Junction and the Netravati River railway bridge at the vertices of the triangle.

-A railway siding leads from Mangalore Central to the historic old Railway Goods-Shed in the old Port, Bunder area of Mangalore city.
+A railway siding leads from Mangalore Central to the historic old Railway Goods-Shed in the old Port, Bunder area of Mangaluru city.